-- Consolidate your debt and pay it off: If you have numerous medical bills from different sources, paying them each off individually could be complicated, and it might even be causing you to fall into more debt if you’re continually late on any of the payments.
-With a medical debt consolidation loan, you could merge all of your debt into one place.
+- Consolidate your debt and pay it off: If you have numerous bills from different sources, paying them each off individually could be complicated, and it might even be causing you to fall into more debt if you’re continually late on any of the payments.
+With a debt consolidation option, you could merge all of your debt into one place.
 Especially if you have multiple, recurring bills, like for medications, this tactic could be beneficial.
-So instead of paying off each bill individually, you would only have one loan repayment bill to pay.
+So instead of paying off each bill individually, you would only have one repayment bill to pay.

-In addition, medical loans don’t reduce the amount of money you owe.
+In addition, these don’t reduce the amount of money you owe.
 They just put you in a better position to pay off your debt.
 But there are a few options that might even reduce the total amount of debt that you have or make it easier for you to pay without having to borrow money.

 - Ask for a dsiscount: similarly, you can ask the health care provider if they offer discounts for uninsured patients or individuals who seek their services outside their insurance network.
 Though there’s no guarantee they’ll offer you one, and some hospitals might have a policy not to offer discounts at all, it never hurts to ask.

-- Dispute some of the charges: medical bills, even for simple procedures or services, are long and complicated.
+- Dispute some of the charges: hospital and doctor bills, even for simple procedures or services, are long and complicated.
 You don’t have to accept everything on your bill at face value.
 Sometimes, hospitals make mistakes, and you might end up charged for something erroneously.
 You can ask for a claims specialist to clarify some of the costs on your bill or dispute whether you should have been charged for something in the first place.
 Perhaps you were charged double the amount you should have, and the true cost of your bill is actually within your ability to pay yourself.
 It’s always a smart move to have someone explain the bill to you to ensure that you’re not paying more than you should be.

 - Get a medical credit card: this approach is most similar to getting a medical loan.
-It’s an alternative way to get the finances you need to pay off your medical bills if you don’t have the cash on hand.
-You most frequently acquire the credit card through your healthcare provider, and you can only use the credit toward medical expenses.
+It’s an alternative way to get the finances you need to pay off your bills if you don’t have the cash on hand.
+You most frequently acquire the credit card through your healthcare provider, and you can only use the credit toward expenses.

-A medical credit card could be a better option than a medical loan.
-Sometimes, you can get a medical credit card with deferred interest, meaning if you can pay the credit card bill on time you won’t have to pay any interest.
-If the credit card does come with an interest rate, it might still be lower than one you could get on a medical loan.
-With the medical credit card, you might end up paying no more, or just slightly more, than the total cost of the bills sent to you by your healthcare provider.
+A medical credit card could be a better option in some cases.
+Sometimes, you can get one with deferred interest, meaning if you can pay the credit card bill on time you won’t have to pay any interest.
+If the credit card does come with an interest rate, it might still be lower than the alternative.
+Additionally, you might end up paying no more, or just slightly more, than the total cost of the bills sent to you by your healthcare provider.

 Whatever course of action you ultimately decide to take, it’s important to do the math.
-You won’t know for sure whether a medical loan or a medical credit card would work better for you until you explore your options and calculate which one offers you a better deal.
+You won’t know for sure whether a loan or a credit card would work better for you until you explore your options and calculate which one offers you a better deal.

-Don’t forget to factor in your ability to pay back the loan or pay off the credit card bill down the road.
+Don’t forget to factor in your ability to pay back the balance or pay off the credit card bill down the road.
 A medical credit card bill with a deferred interest option sounds great until you realize you won’t have the money in time to pay it off when the bill comes due.
 If the interest rate that kicks in after the payment period passes is higher than you would get with a medical loan, then the credit card isn’t the right course of action.

 Based on a $25,000 loan with a 20% interest rate and a 10 year term